PROJECTS

 Women and the Struggle to Think

-This research project is about the history of women’s lives as improbable homes and unlikely hosts of thinking.
+This essay project is about the history of women’s lives as improbable homes and unlikely hosts of thinking.
 It is about the history of why being a woman or being perceived to be what is called a woman makes it difficult to be someone who is understood to think—that is, someone who is understood to reflect broadly and with vital energy on important topics.
-This project explores the everyday history and the conceptual history of women’s exclusion from worlds of ideas.
-It also asks why women’s lives, undeniably, have functioned as piercing threats to theories, philosophies, and abstract ideas about existence.
+This project explores the conceptual history of women’s exclusion from worlds of ideas.

 Why do the activities associated with womanhood seem to discourage this activity—suddenly strange—of thinking?
 What do we demand of figures who think that we much less readily grant or afford women?
 Why is women’s often more intimate or entangled knowledge of the infrastructure of daily life an affront to the philosopher’s desire to know life?
 What have been the costs of bracketing her forms of knowing as actual knowledge?